-Fields reference · Cloudflare Ruleset Engine docs
+Fields reference

 - HTTP request body fields represent the properties of an HTTP request body, including forms, for example.

-- HTTP response header fields represent the names and values associated with HTTP response headers.
+- HTTP response fields represent the names and values of HTTP headers and the status code of the HTTP response.

 Standard fields